Monday, September 8, 2025

 “And I will make you cross over with your enemies into a land which you do not know; for a fire is kindled in My anger, which shall burn upon you.”
 Jeremiah 15:14

-“O Lord, You know; remember me and visit me, and take vengeance for me on my persecutors.
+“O Lord, You know.
+Remember me and visit me and take vengeance for me on my persecutors.
 In Your enduring patience, do not take me away.
 Know that for Your sake I have suffered rebuke.”
 Jeremiah 15:15

 “Your words were found, and I ate them, and Your Word was to me the joy and rejoicing of my heart; for I am called by Your Name, O Lord God of hosts.”
 Jeremiah 15:16

-Jeremiah did not eat with mockers.
-He sat alone because they wanted nothing to do with God.
-Mockers despise do-gooders.
-Jeremiah preached to such at the temple’s gate, but did not sit and eat with them in fellowship.
 1 John 1:3-4 says, “Truly our fellowship is with the Father and with His Son Jesus Christ.
 And these things we write to you that your joy may be full.”

-“Why is my pain perpetual and my wound incurable, which refuses to be healed?
+“I did not sit in the assembly of the mockers, nor did I rejoice.
+I sat alone because of Your hand, for You have filled me with indignation.
+Why is my pain perpetual and my wound incurable, which refuses to be healed?
 Will You surely be to me like an unreliable stream, as waters that fail?”
-Jeremiah 15:18
+Jeremiah 15:17-18

 Jeremiah was the son of Hilkiah the high priest.
 He grew up in the priestly town of Anathoth.
 His two brothers rallied people against him.
 His peers mocked and threatened him.
 They wounded him deeply.
 Thus, he wanted the Lord to be a reliable stream and waters that do not fail him.
 He needed healing waters from the Lord to flow over him.